vishwakneelamegam/openai-video-narrator/README.md

 - Provide your openai key and domain in the configs.py file
 - To update the prompt go to configs.py and update vision_prompt
 - To increase the frame size got to configs.py and update max_frames
+- To run the server, use the command uvicorn server:app --port 3000

 # Requirement
 - fastapi